jennahamlin/tinselR/README.md

 ### What is tinselR?

-tinselR at its' most basic level is a graphical viewer of newick-formatted phylogenetic trees and as an application for producing publication-ready figures.
+tinselR (pronunced tinsel-er) at its' most basic level is a graphical viewer of newick-formatted phylogenetic trees and as an application for producing publication-ready figures.
 The **power** of tinselR comes with combining a genetic distance matrix for annotating a tree for epidemiological outbreak analyses.
 A genetic distance matrix contains snp differences for all pairwise comparisons for the tips on the tree.
 One can also include a [heatmap](https://yulab-smu.top/treedata-book/chapter7.html) when that data is provided in the meta data file.